 Where It All Began

 Gary Bell moved to Lake Tahoe for a winter.
-Forty-one years later, he’s still here.
+Forty-four years later, he’s still here.

 Gary fell in love with the mountains at age four during family ski trips to Alpine Meadows.
 Seeking more time in the mountains than just weekend ski club trips from the Bay Area, Gary made the move when he turned 20 telling his mom and dad it was just for one ski season.
 Like any new dedicated ski bum back in 1976 Gary painted houses, shoveled snow off rooftops, towed people off the snow berm, and was a late night cook at the Nugget.
 Soon he landed a ski teaching gig at Heavenly Valley while at the same time he practiced his aerials off the ski ramp into the lake at Bill O’Leary’s World Freestyle Training Center at Zephyr Cove.

 During the summer he worked for Frank at Tahoe Bike Shop and at the Clean Machine for Bill Miller.
-It was then when Gary and long-time friend, Geoff Clarke, started exploring all the backcountry trails on the first Tahoe-made mountain bikes called Clunkers that they built in 1978.
-Made from beach cruiser frames and big heavy tires, Gary and his buddies would ride their Clunkers all over, connecting abandoned hiking trails they called the “Cabin Ride” and “Tin Shack Ride.”
+It was then when Gary and long-time friends Geoff Clarke and Gene St. Denis started exploring all the back-country trails on the first Tahoe-made mountain bikes called Clunkers that they built in 1978.
+Made from beach cruiser frames and big heavy tires, Gary and his buddies would ride their custom-built Clunkers all over, connecting abandoned hiking trails they called the “Cabin Ride” and “Tin Shack Ride.”
 Following one of their more crazy descents down Saxon Creek, they named the trail Mr. Toad’s Wild Ride – South Shore’s most famous trail to this day.
-Today, you can still find Gary and Geoff, a certified ski guide, deep in the backcountry on their bikes or skis.
+Today, you can still find Gary and Geoff, a certified ski guide, deep in the back-country on their bikes or skis.
+Gene – still a wild man – continues to turn people onto nature with fishing outings on Lake Tahoe.
 With old Tahoe memorabilia decorating the walls and busting at the seams, Sierra Ski and Cycle Works is the unofficial official Tahoe bike and ski history museum.
 You can check out a Tahoe Clunker built by Gary in 1978 and share your own Tahoe trail tails with others at the shop daily.